Louise de La Vallière: Second pregnancy and marriage plans

-In October 1665, the King had a short affair with Catherine-Charlotte de Gramont, Princess of Monaco, developed a ‘flirtatious friendship’ with Anne de Rohan-Chabot, Princess of Soubise, and had at least ‘occasional’ sexual encounters with Madame de Soissons.
+In October 1665, the King had a short affair with Catherine-Charlotte de Gramont, Princess of Monaco, developed a "flirtatious friendship" with Anne de Rohan-Chabot, Princess of Soubise, and had at least "occasional" sexual encounters with Madame de Soissons.
 He probably also slept with other women put forward by factions hoping to replace La Vallière.
 Their relationship, however, remained strong and La Vallière was reportedly happy.
 They shared a love of hunting, in which La Vallière was regarded as a talent.
 A diplomat reported seeing her ride a Barb horse bareback, using only a silk string to guide it, standing up and sitting down while it was moving; she handled the pistol and the lance expertly.
 She was trained by a squire of Moorish origins.
 During her time as royal mistress, La Vallière played an important role in the intellectual life of the court.
 She belonged to the circles of libertines such as Isaac de Benserade and Antonin Nompar de Caumont, Duke of Lauzun.
-She read the popular books of the age and took painting and sculpture classes at the Royal Academy of Painting and Sculpture.
+She read the popular books of the age and took classes at the Royal Academy of Painting and Sculpture.
 She was interested in philosophy, reading and discussing Nicomachean Ethics by Aristotle and Discourse on Method by René Descartes.